Areas of Expertise

 1979 BS - Virginia Polytechnic Institute & State University.
 Animal Science/Biology

-Cheryl Van Deusen is a professor of strategic and international business at the COGGIN College of Business, University of North Florida.
+Cheryl Van Deusen is a professor of strategic and international management at the COGGIN College of Business, University of North Florida.
 She earned her Ph.D. in strategic management and international business from the University of South Carolina, a MBA from Appalachian State University with an emphasis in Human Resources and her B.S. from Virginia Tech.
 Her primary teaching areas include business strategy and international management but she also teaches human resource management classes such as employee benefits planning, compensation, and international HR.
 Current research streams include cross-cultural management issues, national and organizational culture and organizational learning.
 Cheryl joined the COGGIN College of Business in 1998.

 Prior to earning a Ph.D., she worked in the hospitality industry for almost ten years working her way up to become a resort General Manager.
 She was the corporate quality assurance director for a publicly traded company operating resorts in 11 states and the U.S. Virgin Islands.
 With over 4,000 employees, she was responsible for implementing a corporate wide quality assurance and training program, developing job descriptions, specifications and performance appraisal systems.
 The ultimate deliverable was to develop an affordable, competitive compensation system.